Frequently Asked Questions (FAQs)

 - What time do doors open for the Commencement ceremony?

-- Do guests need tickets to attend Commencement?
+- Do my family and/or friends need tickets to attend Commencement?

 - Will there be a live webcast of Commencement?